stephencweiss/stephencharlesweiss.com/content/blog/2019-06-07/typescript-third-party-extensions.md

 class FormattedDate extends React.Component<FormattedDate.Props> { }
 ```

-Let’s follow this crumb trail and see where it leads:
+Let's follow this crumb trail and see where it leads:

-- The `FormattedDate`’s props, `Props`, extends `PropsBase`.
+- The `FormattedDate`'s props, `Props`, extends `PropsBase`.
 - `PropsBase`is assigned to `IntlComponent.DateTimeFormatProps`.
 - `DateTimeFormatProps` extends `Intl.DateTimeFormatOptions`.
 - Finally, we arrive at the end of the trail where we find `DateTimeFormatOptions` is defined as: